Gordon Greenberg: Career

+He directed the Huey Lewis-inspired Broadway musical The Heart of Rock & Roll at the James Earl Jones Theatre.
+It received excellent reviews, with the New York Daily News calling it "The sleeper hit of the season", Vulture calling it "The funniest new musical of the season", The New York Times calling it "Pure fun" and the New York Post calling it "A knockout comedy".

 He directed and co-wrote (with Steve Rosen) Dracula, A Comedy of Terrors! which received excellent reviews Off-Broadway at New World Stages and was recorded as a radio play starring John Stamos, Laura Benanti, Annaleigh Ashford, Alex Brightman, Ashley Park, James Monroe Iglehart, Christopher Sieber, Richard Kind and Rob McClure.

 He and Rosen also wrote Crime & Punishment, A Comedy, which was commissioned by the Old Globe Theatre and premiered under his direction in 2023 to rave reviews.

 He directed Who's Afraid of Virginia Woolf? at the Geffen Playhouse starring Calista Flockhart and Zachary Quinto.
 It was widely praised.
 Entertainment Weekly called it "A brilliantly staged riveting portrait of toxic domestic bliss."
 Variety said "A fearless Calista Flockhart tears into Zachary Quinto in the inspired 60th Anniversary Revival."
 The Los Angeles Times called the feature "Unerringly good...Quinto and Flockhart expose something infinitely fragile in Albee's shatterproof play."
 It won the L.A.
 Drama Critics Circle Award for Best Revival.

 For television, he developed, co-wrote (with Michael Weiner) and was Co-Executive Producer on Most Talkative, a new comedy television series for NBC and Blumhouse based on Andy Cohen's coming of age in St. Louis.
 He is currently writing a new musical about Pablo Picasso with Stephen Schwartz and Caridad Svich for Antonio Banderas.
 He is also co-writing a new musical about Harry Houdini in collaboration with composer Frank Wildhorn.

 He directed the American premier of Piaf/Dietrich, A Legendary Affair for Mirvish in Toronto, which opened to rave reviews, was extended three times and was nominated for 7 Dora Awards and won Best Musical Production.

 He directed the Broadway adaptation of Irving Berlin's film Holiday Inn.
 Greenberg also co-wrote the adaptation (with Chad Hodge).
 Produced by the Roundabout Theatre Company and Universal Pictures Stage Productions, the show was well received by critics, with Variety noting that "the 1942 film has gotten a complete and first-class stage redo [...] turning this shaky fixer-upper into prime property."